-A non-profit organisation of English-speaking and bilingual professionals, SPRINT works with special needs children of all ages.
-We offer the Anglophone community information, referral services, support provision of appropriate education in international and bilingual schools and provide networking opportunities for specialists.
-SPRINT hosts meetings and discussions on learning - and disability- related topics.
-Members include credentialled professionals for all learning needs (please see website for list of members).
+A non-profit organisation of English-speaking/bilingual professionals, who work with children having special educational needs/disabilities and their families.
+SPRINT offers the Anglophone community information, referral services, support, provision of appropriate education in international/bilingual schools, and networking opportunities for specialists.
+SPRINT works with member schools, offering professional development, and hosts meetings and discussions on inclusion, learning, disability and therapy-related topics.
+Members include credentialed professionals for learning needs as well as various types of therapy.

 Facebook - sprintfrance

-Sunnybank Association also operates locally to support elderly Anglophone residents who are unable financially to meet their retirement home needs in South-East of France (Alpes-Maritimes and the Var regions).
-The website contains useful information on these in English and French.
+Sunnybank Association also supports elderly Anglophone residents who are unable financially to meet their retirement home needs in South-East of France (Alpes-Maritimes and the Var regions).

 Address : 815 chemin des Gourettes 06370 Mouans-Sartoux, Tel: 04 93 47 94 20